ecklf/tailwindcss-radix/README.md

 Sometimes we want to access state in the child of the trigger element.
 This can be achieved by adding the `group` class to the parent element and the `group-*` variants on the child element.

-The below example shows how you can apply a conditional transform for a radix `Accordion`:
+Example usage of a conditional transform for a Radix `Accordion`:

 ```tsx
 import React from "react";